bigbio/quantms.io/docs/README.md

 - [METADATA.md](METADATA.md): A json file for metadata about the analyzed project
 - [AE.md](AE.md) or [DE.md](DE.md): A csv file based on the MSstats (TODO link) format for either absolute expression or differential expression.

+Some general rules for all the files:

+- The files are tab-delimited, json or parquet files
+- Parquet files are compressed and can be read with pandas